Kircheneer/blog/site/content/articles/improvements-to-the-netbox-webhook-receiver.md

 *You can find the the code used in this post [here](https://github.com/Kircheneer/webhook_receiver/tree/v0.1.0).
 If you just need a webhook receiver for Netbox follow the instructions in the README.md file in that repository.*

-This is a follow-up to my earlier blog post[Netbox webhook receiver with Python, Celery and FastAPI](https://blog.kirchne.red/programming/netbox-webhook-receiver-with-python-celery-and-fastapi/).
+This is a follow-up to my earlier blog post [Netbox webhook receiver with Python, Celery and FastAPI](https://blog.kirchne.red/programming/netbox-webhook-receiver-with-python-celery-and-fastapi/).
 Here we see two major improvements over the previous iteration:

 - Consolidating webhook configuration on the [Netbox](https://github.com/netbox-community/netbox)